Wollivan/SquadronLeader/README.md

 - Play using only the forward firing guides and ignoring the wide arc, or
 - Roll an additional attack dice when the defender is in the forward firing guide.

+### D6 Rule

+Not everyone has a bucket of 8-sided dice in 2-3 colors readily available.
+With this optional rule common 6-sided dice are used instead.
+Attacks hit on a roll of 4-6.
+Defense cancels a hit on each roll of 4-6.
+There are no critical hits when using 6-sided dice.

 ## Game modes

 ### Team game